lalabuy948/blog/content/cookie-policy.md

 ### More Information

-Here is more information about cookies and it's fun facts:
+Here is more information about cookies and fun facts:

 - The word "cookie" comes from the Dutch word "koekje," which means "little cake."
 - The world's largest cookie weighed over 18 tons and was over 100 feet in diameter.
 It was created in 2003 in the town of Oostakker, Belgium.